moritz-hoelting/shulkerscript-cli/CODE_OF_CONDUCT.md

-# Code of Conduct - ShulkerScript CLI
+# Code of Conduct - Shulkerscript CLI

 ## Our Pledge